embergershared/ut-lab/README.md

 - Look at the way the `static Main()` in `Program.cs` initialize dependency injection then:
   - Start an instance of `IPogramMgr` with the `Run()` method,
-  - And the `ProgramMgr` class gets an `IConsoleMgr` instance injected.
+  - And the `ProgramMgr` class gets an `IConsoleMgr` - a wrapper for the platform's Console - instance injected.

-This allows to decouple the pieces with `seams` interfaces and enables easier testing.
+This allows to decouple the pieces with `seams` and enables easier testing.

 ### Add a MSTest project to the solution